handsontable/handsontable/docs/next/guides/advanced-topics/batch-operations.md

 hot.resumeExecution(); // It updates the cache internally
 ```

-## Live demo of suspend feature
+## Live demo of the suspend feature

 The following examples show how much the `batch` method can decrease the render time.
 Both of the examples share the same dataset and operations.
 The first one shows how much time lapsed when the `batch` method was used.
-You can run the second example to check how much it takes to render without the `batch` method.
+Run the second example to check how much time it takes to render without the `batch` method.

 <p>
   <button id="buttonWithout" className="button button--primary">Run without batch method</button>&nbsp;